RottenSchnitzel/midjourney-frontpage-animation/README.md

 2. Then the resulting jsons are used as mappings where characters should be displayed or not.
 3. For performance reasons I prerendered the spiral spin so the browser just needs to iterate over the large array in order to spin the spiral.
 4. Some characters are randomly replaced with others so it feels more moving.

+I am happy for any suggestions to improve the animation.
+Contributions are welcome too.